• Home

 Grand Fir

-A particular favorite for those who love a tall Christmas tree, the Grand fir produces a beautiful, thick foliaged tree when sheared and is known for its strong fragrance.
 It is easily distinguished from other Pacific Northwest firs by its sprays of lustrous needles in two distinct rows.
 They are usually horizontally spread so that both the upper and lower sides of the branches are clearly visible.
-The needles are 1 to 1 1/2 inches long with glossy dark green tops and two highly visible white lines on the undersides.

 Canaan fir from Beckwith Christmas Trees-the Christmas Tree Station in Hannibal, New York.